Last Updated on May 19, 2023 by asoulwindow

 Major attractions of Kabini Backwaters

-There are many car rental Bangalore services from where visitors can pick their choice of self-drive cars.
+There are many car rental services in Bangalore from where visitors can pick their choice of self-drive cars.
 Driving to Kabini from Bangalore is the best option to enjoy privacy and complete freedom to change plans and make impromptu stops.
 The drive from Bangalore to Kabini takes about 4 hours and is 160 kilometers in distance via the Bangalore-Mysore highway.

 The best time to visit the Kabini Backwaters and wildlife reserve